katiepark/katiepark.github.io/portfolio/_posts/2018-01-31-how-black-americans-see-discrimination.md

 tags:
   - npr
 ---
 This was a totally new chart form for us – a draggable bar chart asking users to quantify how prevalent they think discrimination is for black Americans.
+We wanted to present a simple data point in an engaging way while encouraging users to quantify their own expectation of the data.